Procedures of the United States Congress: Quorum and vote

 The Constitution specifies that a majority of members constitutes a quorum to do business in each house.
 The rules of each house provide that a quorum is assumed to be present unless a quorum call demonstrates the contrary.
 Representatives and senators rarely force the presence of a quorum by demanding quorum calls; thus, in most cases, debates continue even if a majority is not present.

-Both houses use voice voting to decide most matters; members shout out "aye!" or "no!", and the presiding officer announces the result.
-The Constitution, however, requires a recorded vote on the demand of one-fifth of the members present.
+Both houses use voice voting to decide most matters.
+Members shout out "aye!" or "no!", and the presiding officer announces the result.
+The Constitution requires a recorded vote on the demand of one-fifth of the members present.
 If the result of the voice vote is unclear, or if the matter is controversial, a recorded vote usually ensues.

-The Senate uses roll-call votes; a clerk calls out the names of all the senators, each senator stating "aye" or "no" when his or her name is announced.
-The House reserves roll-call votes for the election of the Speaker, as a roll-call of all 435 representatives takes quite some time; normally, members vote by electronic device.
+The Senate uses roll-call votes.
+A clerk calls out the names of all the senators, each senator stating "aye" or "no" when his or her name is announced.
+The House reserves roll-call votes for the election of the Speaker, as a roll-call of all 435 representatives takes quite some time.
+Normally, members vote by electronic device.
 In the case of a tie, the motion in question fails.
-In the Senate, the Vice President may (if present) cast the tiebreaking vote.
+In the Senate, the Vice President may, if present, cast the tiebreaking vote.

-A series of many votes in a row is known as vote-a-rama; this is most commonly a series of amendments on a budget resolution or a bill in the reconciliation process, but may be done on any bill.
+A series of many votes in a row is known as vote-a-rama.
+This is most commonly a series of amendments on a budget resolution or a bill in the reconciliation process, but may be done on any bill.